Busy Philipps Hospitalized After Nasty Fall, Shares Hospital Bed Photo

 “I’m still sweating from my workout and I was by myself.
 And you know how horrible it is to fall by yourself,” she said.
 “And now my knee hurts really bad and I broke my fingernails off.”

-But fortunately, it seems as though Phillips’ sense of humor wasn’t injured in the fall that almost broke her knee, as she admitted that she went back inside for another drink despite her pretty serious injuries.
+But fortunately, it seems as though Philipps’ sense of humor wasn’t injured in the fall that almost broke her knee, as she admitted that she went back inside for another drink despite her pretty serious injuries.

 “I said to the guy, ‘The only thing more humiliating than the fact that I just fell into the street is that I destroyed my new Starbucks.
 Will you give me another one?'”
 Busy admitted of getting another drink, adding that the barista then obliged and got her a new beverage.